Known as ladybugs, lady beetles, or ladybirds (Brit.), these voracious feeders are a welcome site in any garden.

 Abdomen - contains organs for digestion, reproduction and respiration [Adult lady beetles breathe air through body openings, called spiracles, on the sides of the abdomen and thorax.]

 There are more than 4,500 species of lady beetle worldwide, with nearly 200 species in California.
 These include:

 Most lady beetles are beneficial insects.
 The Mexican bean beetle is a close cousin and it destroys many bean crops.
 Mexican bean beetles are orange with 8 black spots and they interfere with photosynthesis by turning leaves into lacework.
-Also, introduction of the Harlequin variety (Harmonia axyridis) has been devastating to native populations.
+Also, introduction of the Asian Harlequin variety of lady beetle (Harmonia axyridis) has been devastating to native populations.

 You can grow a surprising amount of food in your own yard.
 Ask me how!